OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 * **Post traumatic stress disorder (PTSD)** is "an anxiety disorder that can occur after someone experiences a traumatic event that caused intense fear, helplessness, or horror.
 While it is common to experience a brief state of anxiety or depression after such occurrences, people with PTSD continually re-experience the traumatic event; avoid individuals, thoughts, or situations associated with the event; and have symptoms of excessive emotions.
 People with this disorder have these symptoms for longer than one month and cannot function as well as they did before the traumatic event.
 PTSD symptoms usually appear within three months of the traumatic experience; however, they sometimes occur months or even years later."
  * Estimates indicate that 7.7 million American adults have PTSD; this includes 15-30% of veterans (NAMI, 2013).

-* **Schizophrenia** "often interferes with a person's ability to think clearly; to distinguish reality from fantasy; and to manage emotions, make decisions, and relate to others."
+* **Schizophrenia** "often interferes with a person's ability to think clearly; to distinguish reality from fantasy; and to manage emotions, make decisions, and relate to others".
  * Estimates indicate that 2.4 million American adults have schizophrenia (NAMI, 2013).

-* **Seasonal affective disorder (SAD)** is "characterized by recurrent episodes of depression – usually in late fall and winter – alternating with periods of normal or high mood the rest of the year."
+* **Seasonal affective disorder (SAD)** is "characterized by recurrent episodes of depression – usually in late fall and winter – alternating with periods of normal or high mood the rest of the year".
  * Note: SAD is not regarded as a separate disorder by the DSM-5 (APA, 2013), but it is an added descriptor for the pattern of depressive episodes in patients with major depression or bipolar disorder.

 #### Are Mental Health Impairments Considered Disabilities Under the ADA?

 The ADA does not contain a list of medical conditions that constitute disabilities.
 Instead, the ADA has a general definition of disability that each person must meet (EEOC Regulations . . ., 2011).
 Therefore, some people with mental health impairments will have a disability under the ADA and some will not.

-A person has a disability if he/she has a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or is regarded as having an impairment (EEOC Regulations . . . , 2011).
+A person has a disability if they have a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or is regarded as having an impairment (EEOC Regulations . . . , 2011).
 For more information about how to determine whether a person has a disability under the ADA, visit [http://AskJAN.org/corner/vol05iss04.htm](http://askjan.org/corner/vol05iss04.htm).

 #### Where Can Employers Get Additional Information About Mental Health Impairments and the ADA?